hauzer/lfm/README.rst

     data = app.package.method_name(...)

-So, if you wanted, for example, to fetch all recently listened tracks of a user, you'd do something like this::
+So, if you wanted to, for example, fetch all recently listened tracks of a user, you'd do something like this::

     tracks = app.user.get_recent_tracks(user)